 The Panel may, at its sole discretion, also give Web Accounts to persons (each an Interested Industry Participant) other than those referred to in Paragraph 4.
 A person wishing to become an Interested Industry Participant shall submit an application for a Web Account via the Website.
 Such application shall include the requirement to specify a sponsoring Party.

-The access rights attributable to each Web Account may (as determined by the Panel) provide individual users (or classes of user) with different levels of access within the Password Controlled Pages, including so that (a) DCUSA Ltd’s business confidential or financial information is only available to Parties; and (b) DCUSA Ltd’s corporate governance information is only available to the directors of DCUSA Ltd.
+The access rights attributable to each Web Account may (as determined by the Panel) provide individual users (or classes of user) with different levels of access within the Password Controlled Pages, including so that (a) DCUSA Ltd.’s business confidential or financial information is only available to Parties; and (b) DCUSA Ltd.’s corporate governance information is only available to the directors of DCUSA Ltd.

 The Panel may, at its sole discretion, withdraw or reduce the access rights associated with a Web Account at any time.